github/balanced-employee-ip-agreement/Balanced_Employee_IP_Agreement.md

 Cool?
 Then, by signing this Agreement, and as a condition of your employment, you agree to the following:

-1. **What the Company owns.** The Company owns any IP ("Company IP") that you create, or help create _as its employee or contractor_, but only if it meets one or more of these additional conditions: The IP (i) related to an existing or prospective Company product or service at the time you developed, invented, or created it, (ii) was developed for use by the Company, (iii) was developed or promoted with existing Company IP or with the Company's endorsement.
+1. **What the Company owns.** The Company owns any IP ("Company IP") that you create, or help create during the term of your employment or contract work, _within the scope of your responsibilities as an employee or contractor_.
 You hereby grant and assign, and will grant and assign, to the Company all rights and interests in all Company IP.

-   "Company IP" includes concepts, designs, developments, discoveries, ideas, improvements, inventions, trade secrets, trademarks, and works of authorship.

 2. **What the Company doesn't own.** If you create IP that doesn't fit into one of the categories listed above, the Company doesn't own it.
 In other words, the Company doesn't own concepts, designs, developments, discoveries, ideas, improvements, inventions, trade secrets, trademarks, or works of authorship that you develop, invent, or create that do not meet any of the conditions in Section 1.
 This is true regardless of the computer you use to develop your IP, including the one furnished to you by the Company.